 Pro Tip: Try pressing down on the perineum during and after climax to intensify the orgasmic sensation.

 Males get turned on by so many different kinds of touch, not just a genital touch.

 You probably only masturbate with one hand.
 Give that other hand a job other than operating the mouse.
+Try:

 You will find so many more forms of sexual response than just penis stroking, leading to a much more satisfying solo sex session.

-Women have their G-Spot and we men have our prostate.
+Women have their G-Spot, and we men have our prostate.

-Many guys don't like the thought of stimulating themselves anally, but for men who get over it, an ocean of pleasure awaits on the other side.
+Many guys don't like the thought of anal stimulation, but for those men who get over it, an ocean of sexual pleasure awaits on the other side.

 You might find it difficult to work the prostate and the penis at the same time.

 It's worth a try to see if you're one of them.

-Also known as the stop-and-start method, this technique consists of masturbating close to orgasm, then stopping stimulation altogether, denying the penis its final release and forcing it to "de-arouse."
+Also known as the stop-and-start method, this technique consists of masturbating close to orgasm, then stopping stimulation altogether, denying the penis its final release, and forcing it to "de-arouse."